 Anyone who's deemed a contact of the confirmed case will be contacted by the test and trace service and advised to self-isolate for 14 days.
 The confirmed case will be asked to self-isolate for 10 days.

-The usual rules on attendance will apply from September with full-time attendance compulsory.
+The usual rules on attendance apply with full-time attendance compulsory.

 If you have particular concerns about your child, or another member of the family, speak to your school.